ShahriarMalik/Research-Project/readme.md

 ### Program flow for Q-learning alogrithm
 1. Running **makeQtable.ipynb** will make a q-table from the goodTraces.txt file.
 2. Traces can be generated from sample.xml file using verifyta.exe command line verifyer.  **verifyta.exe sample.xml 1>goodTraces.txt** command should be used to generate .txt file.
-It necessary to clean the first few lines of newly generated goodTraces.txt file.
+It is necessary to clean the first few lines of newly generated goodTraces.txt file.
 3. **makeQtable.ipynb** file will run **Environment_Up.py**  and **DQN.py** file.
 A q-table named qTable.csv will be generated on current directory.